MY VASCULAR HEALTH

 The three main causes for developing DVT include:

-- Venous stasis (which can occur in patients with a sedentary lifestyle or impatience with anatomical narrowing in pelvic veins which slows down blood exiting the legs).
+- Venous stasis (which can occur in patients with a sedentary lifestyle or in patients with anatomical narrowing in pelvic veins which slows down blood exiting the legs).

 - Traumatic injury to the veins.